sonic-net/DASH/documentation/general/design/dash-architecture.md

 ## Introduction

-This document describes the **SONiC Disaggregated API for SONiC Hosts** (SONiC-DASH) high level design and architecture.
-SONiC-DASH (**DASH** for short) is an open source project that will deliver enterprise network performance to critical cloud applications.
+This document introudeces the **SONiC Disaggregated API for SONiC Hosts** (SONiC-DASH) from an architectural point of view.
+SONiC-DASH (**DASH** for short) is an open source project whose goal is to deliver high-speed network performance to critical cloud enterprise applications.

 ![dash-words-cloud](./images/dash-words-cloud.png)

-DASH extends SONiC APIs and a comprehensive set of object models that initially describe Microsoft Azure’s networking services for the cloud.
-The project enlists cloud and enterprise providers to further extend DASH to meet their specific needs.
+DASH extends SONiC APIs and related comprehensive set of object models that initially describe Microsoft Azure’s networking services for the cloud.
+The project enlists cloud and enterprise technology providers to further extend DASH to meet their specific needs.

 ### Objectives

-The overall objective is to **optimize network SMART Programmable Technologies performance**, and **leverage commodity hardware technology** to achieve **10x or even 100x stateful connection performance**.
+DASH overall objective is to **optimize network SMART Programmable Technologies performance**, and **leverage commodity hardware technology** to achieve **10x or even 100x stateful connection performance**.
+In particular

-- With the help of network hardware technology suppliers, create an open forum that capitalizes on the use of **programmable networking hardware** including SmartNICs, SmartToRs, SmartAppliances.
+- With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking hardware** including SmartNICs, SmartToRs, SmartAppliances.
 - Optimize **stateful L4** performance and connection scale by 10x or even 100x